GraysonBellamy/pyngb/docs/development.md

 # Development

-This page contains information for developers contributing to PyNetzsch.
+This page contains information for developers contributing to pyngb.

 ## Setting Up Development Environment